Cardano: developer reveals future plans for the blockchain

 Cardano is already working on its own Layer 2

-However, Cardano developers do not fully rely on their user community.
+However, ADA developers do not fully rely on their user community.
 In fact, Input Output is already working on at least its own layer 2.

 The blockchain called Midnight was announced in November 2022.
 It is said to have its own token called Dust.
 The blockchain should bring better overall scalability to the Cardano ecosystem.
 In addition, it should offer users privacy, as is otherwise known from privacy coins.